Introduction

 Tamales

-Honduran cooks often prepare tamales, a traditional Mesoamerican dish made from masa (corn dough) filled with meat, vegetables, or beans, then wrapping them in banana leaves and steaming them to perfection.
+Honduran cooks often prepare tamales, a traditional Mesoamerican dish made from masa (corn dough) filled with meat, vegetables, or beans, then wrap them in banana leaves and steam them to perfection.
 They frequently serve them during special occasions and celebrations, demonstrating their skill and creativity.

 Carne Asada